Covid-19 Has Spawned a New Version of Globalization – A (mostly) Better One

 We’re all watching each other like scared but jealous neighbors.
 We track each other’s disease data, economic reactions, civil unrest and shows of civil support.
 We aren’t just looking at what’s going on in our own yard or even our backyard.
 This is an experience that is being shared on a global scale.

 We keep asking – what have Germany, South Korea, Hong Kong done right?
 What went wrong in Italy, in the UK, the US, Brazil…?
+What was the difference in countries who had a lighter first wave and a harsh second wave?
 How can we do better?
-How can we remain human, protect the future, shield the weak, adapt, adjust, survive and thrive…
+How can we remain human, protect the future, shield the weak, adapt, adjust, survive and thrive…?

 And we are asking all this in nanoseconds.
 We want to learn everything new there is to learn from every corner of this newly tortured globe.
 Even as our health systems are drowning in viral loads, while our health personnel are the veritable “kids-with-their-fingers-in-the-dyke”, our expectations have utterly shifted in this short period of time.